 - Project must also be advised by an NRCS Area Conservationist.

 - A farmer volunteer, preferably a county Farm Bureau board member, must also serve as a project advisor.

 - Teacher and parent involvement is mandatory.

 - Applicants must have either attended a university workshop or agree to attend and/or send another teacher.
 Workshop participants will receive Agriculture in the Classroom resource materials and training on how to use the interdisciplinary material in conjunction with regular classroom learning activities.

 - Cooperative efforts are encouraged.

 - Most importantly, the gardens must contain production agriculture crops, such as corn, wheat, oats, etc… and/or garden vegetables.

 - Good usage of water quality and soil erosion control methods is required.

-- This funding may not be used for flower, butterfly, or nature trails.
-However, they may be included in your project at someone else’s expense.
+- This funding may not be used for flower, butterfly or nature trails.

 - Outdoor Classroom Garden projects may include production livestock.
 Grants may be awarded for developing pasture or hay ground.